Kus-Kus16/Academia/README.md

 - **Microsoft SQL Server (MSSQL)**: The database management system used for this project.
 - **Transact-SQL (T-SQL)**: The SQL dialect used in the project.
+- **Python**: Used for generating large amount of dummy data to fill the database with.

 ## Documentation